saraclohisey/maic_bpd_paper/manuscript.md

 Conclusion
 MAIC provided a validated, integrative method to overcome the clinical and molecular heterogeneity of BPD.
-This approach provided consensus genes across diverse genome scale studies.
+This approach delivered consensus genes across diverse genome scale studies.
 The human BPD signature is strongly characterised by the disruption of lymphoid cell activity.
 The highest-ranking human gene, RASGRP3, evidences an underappreciated role for B-cell signalling in BPD pathogenesis.

 ARDS overlap comment